 A few weeks back we covered 7 Fantastic Camp Sites Near Perth, which were all within around 2 hours drive of the city.
 This week, we look at 7 Amazing Camp Sites from 3 – 5 hours away from Perth.

-If you still can’t find a great place after reading these two posts, check out 30 unbelievable camp sites in WA.
+If you still can’t find a great place after reading these two posts, check out 30 of the best WA Camping spots.

-Even still, if you want something closer to Perth, check out our Perth Camping post, where we look at 60 of the best campsites near Perth.
+Even still, if you want something closer to Perth, check out our Perth Camping post, where we look at 60 of the best spots nearby.

 Contos, Margaret River